oktadev/okta-blog/_source/_posts/2022-04-06-react-azure-functions.md

 npm install -g azure-functions-core-tools@3 --unsafe-perm true
 ```

-Navigate to the root directory of the project and run the following command to start the _Static Web App_ emunlator, run the web app in dev mode, and also run the api function:
+Navigate to the root directory of the project and run the following command to start the _Static Web App_ emunlator, run the web app in dev mode, and also run the API function:

 ```console
 swa start http://localhost:4280 --app-location azure-static-app --run="npm start" --api-location ./api --func-args="--javascript"
 ```

-A note here, it's possible to run this app from the build directory, but you will lose the benefits of hot-reloading as you make changes.
+It's possible to run this app from the build directory, but you will lose the benefits of hot-reloading as you make changes.

 ## Wrap up

 In this tutorial, you learned how to create a React app and deploy it to Azure as a Static Web App.
-You also learned how to build a Function in Azure and call that Function from your Static Web App.
+You also learned how to build a Function in Azure and call it from your Static Web App.
 Finally, you learned how to secure both the Function and the Static Web App using Okta.
+Want to explore some related resources for building apps on the Azure platform?
+Take a look at some of these other Okta Developer blog posts.
 * [How to Deploy Your .NET Core App to Google Cloud, AWS or Azure](/blog/2020/12/09/dotnet-cloud-host-publish)
 * [Build a Simple Microservice with C# Azure Functions](/blog/2019/11/13/build-simple-microservice-csharp-azure-functions)
 * [Use Azure Cosmos DB with Your ASP.NET App](/blog/2019/07/11/aspnet-azure-cosmosdb-tutorial)